Cacti/documentation/Settings-Mail-Reporting-DNS.md

 that will point properly to the main Cacti site for both core Cacti functions and Plugins to create URL for their use.
-Generally this URL should include the full DNS name of the Cacti server, and the correct protocol, for example https.
+Generally this URL should include the full DNS name of the Cacti server, and the correct protocol, for example HTTPS.
 The image below show an example of how this might be setup.

 ![PHP Mail Function](images/settings-mrd-urls.png)